-Equipped with a True HEPA filter and a two-stage filtration process, this purifier from Pure Enrichment sanitizes the air of 99.97% of dust, pollen, smoke and other household odors.
-Its portable size makes it perfect for your work-from-home setup, plus it’s cheaper than many of the other purifiers on this list that have True HEPA filters.
+Equipped with a two-stage filtration process including a HEPA filter, this purifier from Pure Enrichment cleans the air of 99.97% of dust, pollen, smoke and other household odors.
+Its portable size makes it perfect for your work-from-home setup, plus it’s cheaper than many of the other purifiers on this list that have HEPA filters.

 Dyson Pure Hot + Cool Air Purifier, Heater + Fan ($649; amazon.com)

 Another option from Dyson, this fan purifies while offering heating and cooling functions as well.
 It can also be controlled by your voice if you pair it with an Alexa device.
 It’s incredibly convenient, and its sleek, beautiful design will fit right into any home office.